-Students are able to access support for general day to day issues such as signing in and out of school, First Aid, uniform and providing reasons for absence.
+Students are able to access support for general day-to-day issues such as signing in and out of school, uniform and providing reasons for absence.

 The Refocus Centre

 The Refocus Centre is designed as a temporary measure to support students who are unable to access mainstream education for a number of reasons.
-As such, the length of time a student spends in the centre is based upon their individual needs.
+These may be because of failing to meet the behaviour expectations as outlined in the school behaviour policy.
+This would involve contact with the relevant year group PDL.
+The length of time a student spends in the centre is based upon their individual needs.
 Senior Members and Pastoral staff make referrals, who work collaboratively with students, teachers, parents and caregivers.

 Mr J Petty